Time's Orphan: Plot

-Miles and Keiko O'Brien (Colm Meaney and Rosalind Chao) take their children to the planet Golana for a picnic.
-While playing, eight-year-old Molly (Hana Hatae) falls into an abandoned time portal, which closes after Molly passes through.
-It sends her 300 years into the past, to a time when the planet was uninhabited.
-The crew of Deep Space Nine helps the O'Briens recover Molly, using transporter technology to lock onto her signal once they are able to open the portal again.
-However, they find the portal has opened at a different time, and the Molly they rescue is now 18 years old and feral after having survived on her own for ten years in the planet's past.
-Molly is brought back to the station, and placed in a special habitat made to resemble the planet, to allow the O'Briens to try to reconnect with their daughter.
+Miles and Keiko O'Brien take their children to the planet Golana for a picnic.
+While playing, eight-year-old Molly falls into an abandoned time portal, which closes after Molly passes through.
+It sends her 300 years into the past to a time when the planet was uninhabited.
+The crew of Deep Space Nine helps the O'Briens recover Molly by reopening the portal and using a transporter to lock onto her signal.
+However, they find the portal has opened at a different time.
+The Molly they rescue is 18 years old and has grown feral, having survived alone for ten years.
+She is brought back to the station and placed in a special habitat made to resemble Golana.

-Molly slowly comes to remember her parents, but still is barely controllable and confined to the boundaries of the habitat.
-She asks her parents to take her "home", but when they bring her back to their apartment she makes it clear that she means she wants to be returned to Golana.
-Her parents take her to a simulation of Golana in a holosuite, to which she responds positively; but when the simulation is deactivated, Molly becomes violent.
-Starfleet informs the O'Briens that it plans to put Molly into a mental institution, a situation that neither Miles nor Keiko believes is ideal for Molly.
-With help from a sympathetic Odo (René Auberjonois), Miles and Keiko return Molly to the portal on Golana, with the intention of destroying it to prevent Starfleet from finding her.
-After Miles and Keiko say their goodbyes, Molly returns through the portal but encounters her younger self, only a short time after she had fallen through.
-The older Molly points her younger self back through the portal; as soon as the younger Molly passes through, the older Molly disappears.
-Molly reappears moments before Miles is about to destroy the portal, and the family happily reunites.
+Molly slowly remembers her parents, but is still barely controllable.
+She asks her parents to take her home, but later makes it clear that she wants to be returned to Golana.
+Her parents take her to a holosuite simulation of Golana.
+She responds positively, but when the simulation is deactivated, she becomes violent and assaults a man.
+Starfleet informs the O'Briens that it plans to put Molly into a mental institution, which worries them.
+With help from a sympathetic Odo, they arrange to return Molly to Golana, planning to destroy the portal afterwards to prevent Starfleet from finding her.
+Molly returns through the portal but encounters her younger self shortly after she had fallen through.
+The older Molly points her younger self back through the portal, then as soon as the younger Molly returns, the older Molly disappears.
+Molly reappears moments before Miles is about to destroy the portal, and the family reunites happily.

-In a side plot, Jadzia Dax (Terry Farrell) offers to look after Molly's one-year-old brother Yoshi; her husband Worf (Michael Dorn) volunteers to care for the child, hoping to prove his parenting skills to Dax.
-When Yoshi bumps his head, Worf condemns himself as an unfit parent, but he is mollified when Dax tells him that the O'Briens said that Yoshi has bumped his head many times before and later tells him that Yoshi has happily learned one of the Klingon games Worf taught him.